 DR P. MARAZZI / SCIENCE PHOTO LIBRARY DR P. MARAZZI / SCIENCE PHOTO LIBRARY

 Heart bypass surgery scar.
-Close-up of a surgical scar on the chest of a 61-year-old male patient following coronary artery bypass graft (CABG) surgery.
+Close-up of a sutures (stitches) and a surgical scar on the chest of a 63-year-old male patient that has been re-stitched following coronary artery bypass graft (CABG) surgery.
 During CABG, a healthy artery is attached to the diseased coronary artery in order to re-route the blood flow, bypassing the blocked coronary artery.
 This is usually to treat atherosclerosis, a build-up of fatty deposits that can lead to heart pain (angina) or a heart attack (myocardial infarction).

 Model release not required.
 Property release not required.